jangabrielsson/EventRunner/README.md

 ```
 This will print "Ding!" immediatly, and then print "Ding!" every 10 minutes.

-The other advantage is that if a 'simulated' fibaro event is posted the handlers will react as if a real event was triggered.
+The other advantage with `post` is that if a 'simulated' fibaro event is posted the handlers will react as if a real event was triggered.
 This is great for debugging the logic of your script.
 Ex.
 ```Lua
 Event.post({type='property', deviceID=55, value='1'},"t/11:00")
 ```